rails/rails/guides/source/action_controller_overview.md

 `ClientsController` and call its `new` method.
 If the `new` method is empty, Rails will automatically render the `new.html.erb` view by default.

+NOTE: The `new` method is an instance method here, called on an instance of `ClientsController`.
+This should not be confused with the `new` class method (ie`ClientsController.new`).

 In the `new` method, the controller would typically create an instance of the `Client` model, and make it available as an instance variable called `@client` in the view: